-Jenny and I have never met a single professional developer, tester or project manager with more than a few years of experience working on software projects who hasn't been on at least one failed project.
+We've never met a single professional project manager with more than a few years of experience working on software projects who hasn't been on at least one failed project.

 Are there any here?

 Four basic ways projects can fail